 Five Points to Note when Supplying to the Healthcare Sector

 Like any other industries, the healthcare sector sits amidst a supply chain that manages the supply of manufacturing inputs and the delivery of product outputs to patients.
+From medical supplies such as nitrile gloves and testing kits to the medical equipment, the healthcare sector is a huge industry that requires billions of dollars worth of products every year.
 In healthcare product manufacturing, this supply chain appears to have all the standard characteristics of the process involving various partners that provide raw materials, parts and components, semi-finished products, technical services, transportation, storage and warehousing, purchasing, and other professional or corporate services.
 In a market that is poised to gross US$455 billion by 20181, it creates an eagerness for many suppliers to extend the applicability of products or services for healthcare.
 However, those who have attempted this would have their share of exasperating anecdotes to tell about the regulatory hoops to squeeze through in order to get accepted by the industry.
 Entering the healthcare market as a supplier requires more than proof of concept.
 You will need to operate, think, act and manage as if you are a healthcare company to begin with.
 This means diving into the regulatory requirements and picking out which ones will impact the products or services you are supplying.
 Very likely, business strategies and even corporate cultures may also have to change as suppliers find themselves tuning up to the needs of the healthcare market.
 Here are some tips for businesses eyeing healthcare customers in their business development pipeline:

 1. Identify the sectors within healthcare and the relevant regulations